MoPub iOS Viewability

 MOPUB: [Viewability] IAS tracking stopped

-pod 'mopub-ios-sdk'in your Podfile will include both IAS and Moat SDKs, as well as the MoPub SDK
+pod 'mopub-ios-sdk' in your Podfile will include both IAS and Moat SDKs, in addition to the MoPub SDK.

-pod 'mopub-ios-sdk/Avid'will include the IAS SDK, but not the Moat SDK, as well as the MoPub SDK.
+pod 'mopub-ios-sdk/Avid'will include the MoPub SDK and the IAS SDK, but not the Moat SDK.

-pod 'mopub-ios-sdk/Moat'will include the Moat SDK, but not the IAS SDK, as well as the MoPub SDK.
+pod 'mopub-ios-sdk/Moat'will include the MoPub SDK and the Moat SDK, but not the IAS SDK.

 pod 'mopub-ios-sdk/Core'will only include the MoPub SDK, with viewability measurement totally disabled.

 pod update once your Podfile is set up to your preferences.

 You can validate that you have correctly opted out if there are no IAS or Moat logs in the device log output.